-The first step is to know what kind of buyer you want to attract.
+The first step is to know what kind of buyer you’d like to attract.
 It’s that “market selection” I talk about.

-You want to locate the “hot buyers” in your market segments where buyer activity is high.
+You want to locate the “hot buyers” in your market segments with high buyer activity.
 This way, you’re “fishing in a stocked pond” right up front…thereby maximizing your chances of success.

 How do you do this?
 By spending 30 minutes on MLS and identifying market segments that are more active than others.
-You want to look for segments where the sales activity is highest in your market.
+You want to look for segments with the highest sales activity in your market.

 There may be a hot price range.
 Or a geographic area.
 Or there may be types of homes selling well (such as high-end, near schools, townhouses or apartment condos).

 Step #2: Find a Few Great Homes to Use as “Buyer Attraction Magnets.”

 OK, you’ve found a hot market – a segment with great potential.
 Now you must ask yourself, “What are buyers looking for?”
 Answer: “The perfect home!”